mingqian-233/point2rbox-v2/README.md

 ## Introduction
-We develop **Wholly-WOOD** (**Wholly** Leveraging Diversified-quality Labels for **W**eakly-supervised **O**riented **O**bject **D**etection), a weakly-supervised OOD framework, capable of wholly leveraging various labeling forms (Points, HBoxes, RBoxes, and their combination) in a unified fashion.
-By only using HBox for training, our Wholly-WOOD achieves performance very close to that of the RBox-trained counterpart on remote sensing and other areas, which significantly reduces the tedious efforts on labor-intensive annotation for oriented objects.
+We develop **Point2RBox-v2** (Rethinking Point-supervised Oriented Object Detection with Spatial Layout Among Instances).
+In this paper, we rethink this challenging task setting with the layout among instances and present Point2RBox-v2.
+At the core are three principles: 1) Gaussian overlap loss.
+It learns an upper bound for each instance by treating objects as 2D Gaussian distributions and minimizing their overlap.
+2) Voronoi watershed loss.
+It learns a lower bound for each instance through watershed on Voronoi tessellation.
+3) Consistency loss.
+It learns the size/rotation variation between two output sets with respect to an input image and its augmented view.
+Supplemented by a few devised techniques, e.g. edge loss and copy-paste, the detector is further enhanced.

-This project is the implementation of Wholly-WOOD.
+This project is the implementation of Point2RBov-v2.
 The code works with **PyTorch 1.13+** and it is forked from [MMRotate dev-1.x](https://github.com/open-mmlab/mmrotate/tree/dev-1.x).
 MMRotate is an open-source toolbox for rotated object detection based on PyTorch.
 It is a part of the [OpenMMLab project](https://github.com/open-mmlab).

 ## Installation
 Please refer to [Installation](https://mmrotate.readthedocs.io/en/1.x/get_started.html) for more detailed instructions.